Learning Neural Parametric 3D Breast Shape Models for Metrical Surface Reconstruction From Monocular RGB Videos: Experiments and Results

 \subsection{Surface Reconstruction From Monocular RGB Videos}

 Finally, we evaluate our proposed 3D surface reconstruction pipeline.
-Since the reconstructed surfaces and ground truth 3D breast scans are not precisely aligned in this setting---unlike in the clean point cloud fitting scenario described in Section \ref{subsec:intrisic_evaluation}, where points are sampled directly from the ground truth surface---we follow common practice \citep{sanyal2019now} and apply landmark-based Procrustes alignment to align the reconstructed surface to the ground truth 3D breast scan, followed by a standard iterative closest point (ICP) algorithm.
-Similar to \citep{zielonka2022metrical}, we evaluate performance under two settings, non-metrical reconstruction and metrical reconstruction.
-In the non-metrical setting, we disregard the fact that our model produces metrically correct 3D reconstructions and allow the Procrustes and ICP steps to estimate a global scaling factor in addition to rotation and translation.
-In the metrical setting, we respect the real-world scale of the model's output, restricting alignment to be purely rigid (only rotation and translation).
+Since the reconstructed surfaces and ground truth 3D breast scans are not precisely aligned in this setting---unlike in the clean point cloud fitting scenario described in Section \ref{subsec:intrisic_evaluation}, where points are sampled directly from the ground truth surface---we follow common practice \citep{sanyal2019now} and apply landmark-based Procrustes alignment to align the reconstructed surface to the ground truth 3D breast scan, followed by an iterative closest point (ICP) algorithm.
+Similar to \citep{zielonka2022metrical}, we evaluate performance under two settings, non-metrical and metrical.
+In the non-metrical setting, we disregard the fact that our method produces metrically correct 3D reconstructions and allow the Procrustes and ICP steps to estimate a global scaling factor in addition to rotation and translation.
+In the metrical setting, we respect the real-world scale of the method's output, restricting alignment to be purely rigid (only rotation and translation).
 Once aligned, evaluation metrics are computed as described above.
+Metrics obtained from the non-metrical evaluation measure the true discrepancy between reconstructed and ground truth geometry, whereas numbers obtained from the metrical evaluation better reflect the overall reconstruction quality when results are to be used within a real-world application that requires a metrical context (such as breast volume estimation, for example).
 We use $\lambda=0.1$ during surface fitting and further employ the anchor loss in Eq. (\ref{eq:anchor_loss}), weighted with 0.1, as we found that this slightly improves our reconstructions.